larnon/cra-template-bora/README.md

 # cra-template-bora

 This is a custom create-react-app template extended from the official TypeScript template for [Create React App](https://github.com/facebook/create-react-app).
+It includes React-Router-Dom, Redux, React-Redux, Immutable.js and Node-Sass.

 To use this template, add `--template bora` when creating a new app.